Key Tronic: Natural Keyboard

+Although it was not the first ergonomic keyboard, it was the first widely available sub-$100 offering.

+The Natural Keyboard sold over 600,000 per month at its peak.

+Over 3 million units had been sold by February 1998, when its successor, the Natural Keyboard Elite, was introduced.

+Like the original Natural Keyboard, the Elite was manufactured by Key Tronic, who also assisted in its development.

 ErgoForce

 Among modern keyboard enthusiasts, Keytronic is known mostly for its "ErgoForce" technology, where different keys have rubber domes with different stiffness.
 The alphabetic keys intended to be struck with the little finger need only 35 grams of force to actuate, while other alphabetic keys need 45 grams.
 Other keys can be as stiff as 80 grams.

 Corporate information

-The company, which has been described as a contract manufacturer, was founded in 1969, went public in 1983, and has an estimated 5,000 employees.
+The company, which has been described as a contract manufacturer, was founded in 1969, went public in 1983, and has an estimated 3,500 employees.

-During 2016-2017, statements and press releases about Cemtrex's proposed acquisition of Keytronic have been released.
+During 2016–2017, statements and press releases about Cemtrex's proposed acquisition of Keytronic have been released.